Sevii/agent-marketplace/README.md

+## Elevator Notifications

+Sends desktop notifications when Claude Code is waiting for user input.
+A notification-based alternative to elevator-music for those who prefer silent alerts.

+**Features:**
+- Cross-platform OS notifications (Linux, macOS, Windows/WSL)
+- Alerts for idle prompts, permission requests, and processing status
+- Lightweight and non-intrusive

 ## Hook Logger

 This plugin captures every hook event that occurs in Claude Code and logs it to a structured JSON file.
 Perfect for debugging, monitoring, and understanding Claude Code's behavior during development.